actionschnitzel/PiGro-Aid-/README.md

-# PiGro Xtrmo - Just Click It
+# :tada: PiGro Xtrmo - Just Click It
 ![GUI](https://github.com/actionschnitzel/tingsandstuff/blob/main/header%20X.png)

 I love making cool things out of the pi.
 I mainly use Raspberry Pi OS and Twister OS.
 But if you set up new systems as often as I do or try them out a lot, you have to make the same configurations over and over again.
 I programmed a GUI that executes everyday terminal commands at the push of a button.
 Nothing big.